 Verdell’s Projects and How You Can Help

-I have a number of projects in the works.
-I was encouraged by a number of people to be more open about what I’m doing and what I need.
-So, this post is me taking the first step.
+A number of people to be more open about my needs.
 If you can help in away way with these tasks, it would be much appreciated.

 - Finishing my PhD at Howard University